 You were in the Lesley/Audubon program* here.
 What was that like, where did you travel, and what did you get out of it?

 This program is fondly referred to by fellow alumni as being “on the bus.”
 On the bus, I learned how to be both a teacher and learner of science in ways that were engaging and meaningful.
 I traveled to the US-Mexico borderlands, the Pacific Northwest, and the US and Canadian northeast coast.
 In my studies, I was completely immersed in different bioregions where I could pursue ecological, environmental, and cultural understanding of the ecosystems within these bioregions.

 I learned by interacting with the people and places of these bio-regions and I engaged in “doing science,” teaching science, and living science.
 It was “on the bus" where I really began to understand how to teach science differently—starting with students’ ideas and thinking, engaging them in “doing science,” and supporting the refinement of their everyday thinking in their pursuit of scientific understanding.

 The bus changed who I was as a teacher and because of this program and the impact it had on me, I became increasingly curious about how teachers think about science teaching and learning and about how to support teachers in learning to teach science differently.
 These questions drive my work as a professor and scholar of elementary science education.

-*In cooperation with the Audubon Expedition Institute, Lesley offered a Master of Science in Environmental Education, in which students traveled on a bus to various parts of the US, camping out, studying, and participating in experiential learning situations.
-A current counterpart is the MS in Ecological Teaching and Learning program.
+*In cooperation with the Audubon Expedition Institute, Lesley offered a Master of Science in Environmental Education, in which students traveled on a bus in various parts of the US, camping out, studying, and participating in experiential learning situations.